Meet the family ! Fenna, Ollie, Cooper and me

-I'm Andy, born and raised in Belgium, living in Bruges, leaving for a 5 year tour in Strassbourg (France) on August 26th 2019.
+I'm Andy, born and raised in Belgium, living in Bruges, left for a 5 year tour in Strassbourg (France) on August 26th 2019, but back and kicking!
 And founder of Your Bruges !

-Sergeant First Class in the Medical Departement of the Belgian Army, EMT, hyperbaric physician and senior instructor, based in a unit in Zeebrugge.
+OR-8 (First Sergeant, US - Warrant Officer 2nd Class, UK - Adjudant, Bel) in the Medical Departement of the Belgian Army, EMT, hyperbaric physician and senior instructor, based in a unit in Bruges.

 After three years of studies, I'm also an official, certified City Guide of Bruges.